History

 Rev. James M. Sobus

-In June, 2004, Rev. James M. Sobus, was appointed our pastor.
-He was formerly pastor of St. Michael in Wheeling, WV.
-Under the direction of Fr.
-Sobus, the parish turned our attention to the needs of those in the surrounding communities.
-The parish took on a prayerful and active support of the Right to Life of all persons.
+In June, 2004, Father James M. Sobus, was appointed our pastor.
+He was formerly pastor of St. Michael’s parish in Wheeling, WV.
+Under the direction of Father Sobus, the parish turned our attention to the needs of those in the surrounding communities.
+The parish actively supported the Right to Life movement through prayer and action.
 Additionally, we “adopted” the ECCHO food pantry in Milton, WV, as a special need.
 Food and monetary drives were held throughout the year with special programs at Thanksgiving and Christmas.

 Rev. Paul Yuenger